xp44mm/Notebook/Compilers/Finite Automata.md

 Figure 3.39: Implementation of step (4) of Fig. 3.37

 Now, suppose that the NFA N has n states and m transitions; i.e., m is the sum over all states of the number of symbols ( or ε) on which the state has a transition out.
-Not counting the call to addState at line (19) of Fig. 3.39, the time spent in the loop of lines (16) through (21) is O(n).
-That is, we can go around the loop at most n times, and each step of the loop requires constant work, except for the time spent in addState.
+Not counting the call to `addState` at line (19) of Fig. 3.39, the time spent in the loop of lines (16) through (21) is O(n).
+That is, we can go around the loop at most n times, and each step of the loop requires constant work, except for the time spent in `addState`.
 The same is true of the loop of lines (22) through (26).

-During one execution of Fig. 3.39, i.e., of step (4) of Fig. 3.37, it is only possible to call addState on a given state once.
-The reason is that whenever we call addState(s), we set alreadyOn[s] to TRUE at line (11) of Fig. 3.39.
-Once alreadyOn[s] is TRUE, the tests at line (13) of Fig. 3.38 and line (18 ) of Fig. 3.39 prevent another call.
+During one execution of Fig. 3.39, i.e., of step (4) of Fig. 3.37, it is only possible to call `addState` on a given state once.
+The reason is that whenever we call `addState(s)`, we set `alreadyOn[s]` to TRUE at line (11) of Fig. 3.39.
+Once `alreadyOn[s]` is TRUE, the tests at line (13) of Fig. 3.38 and line (18 ) of Fig. 3.39 prevent another call.

-The time spent in one call to addState, exclusive of the time spent in recursive calls at line (14), is O(1) for lines (10) and (11).
+The time spent in one call to `addState`, exclusive of the time spent in recursive calls at line (14), is O(1) for lines (10) and (11).
 For lines (12) and (13), the time depends on how many ε-transitions there are out of state s.
 We do not know this number for a given state, but we know that there are at most m transitions in total, out of all states.
-As a result, the aggregate time spent in lines (11) over all calls to addState during one execution of the code of Fig. 3.39 is O(m).
-The aggregate for the rest of the steps of addState is O(n), since it is a constant per call, and there are at most n calls.
+As a result, the aggregate time spent in lines (11) over all calls to `addState` during one execution of the code of Fig. 3.39 is O(m).
+The aggregate for the rest of the steps of `addState` is O(n), since it is a constant per call, and there are at most n calls.

 We conclude that, implemented properly, the time to execute line (4) of Fig. 3.37 is O(n + m).
 The rest of the while-loop of lines (3) through (6) takes O(1) time per iteration.
 If the input x is of length k, then the total work in that loop is O(k(n + m)) .
-Line (1) of Fig. 3.37 can be executed in O(n + m) time, since it is essentially the steps of Fig. 3.39 with oldStates containing only the state s_0.
+Line (1) of Fig. 3.37 can be executed in O(n + m) time, since it is essentially the steps of Fig. 3.39 with `oldStates` containing only the state s~0~.
 Lines (2), (7), and (8) each take O(1) time.
 Thus, the running time of Algorithm 3.22, properly implemented, is O((k(n + m)) .
 That is, the time taken is proportional to the length of the input times the size (nodes plus edges) of the transition graph.

 ---

 ##### Big-Oh Notation

 An expression like O(n) is a shorthand for "at most some constant times n."
-Technically, we say a function f(n), perhaps the running time of some step of an algorithm, is O(g(n)) if there are constants c and n_0, such that whenever n ≥ n_0, it is true that f(n) ≤ cg(n).
+Technically, we say a function ƒ(n), perhaps the running time of some step of an algorithm, is O(g(n)) if there are constants c and n~0~, such that whenever n ≥ n~0~, it is true that ƒ(n) ≤ cg(n).
 A useful idiom is "O(1)," Which means "some constant."
 The use of this big-oh notation enables us to avoid getting too far into the details of what we count as a unit of execution time, yet lets us express the rate at which the running time of an algorithm grows.

 ---